Search Blogs

 Average Rent: ~$2,000/month (mostly single-family homes and upscale apartments)

-With regular patrols and strong neighborhood associations, Guilford is popular among professionals and families looking for the safest place to live in Baltimore without sacrificing charm or history.
+Moreover, regular police patrols and strong neighborhood associations contribute to the safety of Guilford.
+Thus, it is a preferred location for professionals and families who seek the safest place in Baltimore for their home without compromising on the charm or history.

-Why it is safe: As the city’s tourism and business epicenter, the Inner Harbor sees a consistent police presence and high foot traffic, both deterrents for crime.
-While it is more commercial than residential, high-rise buildings with security and concierge services offer peace of mind.
+Why it is safe: The Inner Harbor, being the focal point for tourism and business activities in the city, is regularly patrolled by the police and also experiences a lot of foot traffic, both of which work as good deterrents for crime.
+Although more commercial than residential, there are high-rise buildings with security and concierge services for the residents' peace of mind.

 Crime Rate: Roughly 40% lower than average due to increased surveillance and tourist protections